 (Total Talk Time + After-Call Work Time) / Total Number of Calls

-But let’s say a customer waited through and finally got an answer.
-Even in this case, by the time a rep picks up the phone, a customer may grow impatient and upset which makes it harder to communicate with them.
-The bottom line here is that you want to try to bring your average wait time to as small a number as possible.
+If users have to stay on hold for too long, they will hang up, which is not good for a call center.
+Let’s say a customer waited through and finally got an answer.
+Even in this case, by the time a rep picks up the phone, customers may grow impatient and upset.
+This obstacle makes it harder to communicate with them.
+Consequently, you must bring your average wait time to as low as possible.

-This work includes paperwork, double-checking all information, data entry and whatever it is an agent needs to do to close out the call.
+This work includes paperwork, double-checking all information, data entry, and whatever an agent needs to do to close out the call.

 Total After-Call Time / Total Number of Calls

 How does it work?
-Usually, a customer is asked to rate their experience after interaction with an agent.
-A scale which it is measured by varies, ranging from “highly satisfied” to “highly unsatisfied”.
+Usually, customers are asked to rate their experience after interacting with agents.
+A scale is measured by variables, ranging from “highly satisfied” to “highly unsatisfied”.

 Number of Satisfied Customers / Number of Survey Responses X 100

-It is something call centers want to avoid, however, it’s not easy to do that.
-The main reason customers hang up is because they have to wait too long before an agent can get to their call.
-This usually happens because of jammed phone lines.
+It is something call centers want to avoid; however, it’s not easy to do that.
+Customers hang up because they have to wait too long before an agent can get to their call.
+It usually happens because of jammed phone lines.